-In this stunning series, I supported women of color as they revealed their natural skin and hair with grace, pride, and strength.
+In this stunning series, women of color showcase their natural skin and hair with grace, pride, and strength.
 Seven women were surrounded with delicate baby breath to contrast with their different ranges of skin color.
 Although media improves on properly representing beauty of all varieties, women of color still face societal obstacles such as whitewashing.
 One woman, Ashley Mathew, expresses that, “my own family members put natural mixes onto my skin and try to use bleaching creams.”
 Testimonies like this let us know how women are still effected by morphed ideals of beauty.
 To truly set a realistic example of beauty, stretch marks, beauty marks, and “imperfections” were not edited at all.
 Through this photo-shoot, all the women felt empowered and naturally beautiful, as they truly are.
 All the women and I hope that "In Bloom" will encourage others to love their bodies as it is.

 "My favorite part of this shoot was when I finally got to see everyones’ photos.
 There is so much grace and joy in these pictures!"

 "Black woman you are strong.
 Thanks for including me in this project, Angelica as a woman you saw the importance of showing black beauty.
 Representation matters especially when we live in a society where we are told we are not good enough.
 I am here to tell you women of all races you are amazing and true beauty comes from within.
 Life is full of challenges but don’t give up you have a story to tell."